 Forex on fundamentals

 If you want to trade FX, people recommend trading on technical indicators.
-However, as much fundamentals (looking at the relative value of the currency instead of the trend) in currency markets have a bad reputation, I still think with study you can make Forex trades a profitable investment strategy in the long run based on fundamental analysis.
-The take away from this post is find the natural fx rate between two currencies and than analysis the relative strength of the two economies.
+However, as many fundamentals (looking at the relative value of the currency instead of the trend) in currency markets have a terrible reputation, I still think with study, you can make Forex trades a profitable investment strategy in the long run based on fundamental analysis.
+The take away from this post is to find the natural fx rate between two currencies and then analysis the relative strength of the two economies.

 How often do you trade foreign currency?
 I do every day, but not for profit.
 I live in Krakow, Poland.
 I transact business in both Polish zloty and US dollars every day, as well as Euro and other currencies from time to time.
 I watch the FX rates almost daily and watch both Polish and US business news.
 I have a pretty good pulse on economics in both countries.